 Right after Anakin and Obi-Wan were easily demolished by Dooku, Master Yoda enters the hangar.

-Yoda is one of the most iconic and loved characters ever, and seeing him in action, fighting his former Padawan of all people, was just so cool.
+Yoda is one of the most iconic short characters ever, and seeing him in action, fighting his former Padawan of all people was just so cool.

 Despite what some fans would like to believe, Dooku was able to give a match to Yoda, displaying some top-tier abilities.
 During Dooku’s time as a Jedi, he was known as one of the Order’s finest swordsmen.
 It was said that only Mace Windu could have fought him as an equal, and only Yoda was his superior.